-New/ Substitute/ Job FY 2022 2-23 FY 2023 3-24 Division Eliminate Justification Class Title Tot al Est. Cost FTE Count Tota I Est. Cost FTE Count Maritime Substitute The Maritime division is experiencing significant growth in cruise operations, in addition to the more focused oversight and 9376 Maritime Operation Specialist \$ (167,986) (1.00) \$ (173,026) (1.00) Maritime Substitute management of the Port's Pier 68 Shipyard facilities.
+New/ Substitute/ Job FY 2022 2-23 FY 2023-24 Division Eliminate Justification Class Title Tot al Est. Cost FTE Count Tota Est. Cost FTE Count Maritime Substitute The Maritime division is experiencing significant growth in cruise operations, in addition to the more focused oversight and 9376 Maritime Operation Specialist \$ (167,986) (1.00) \$ (173,026) (1.00) Maritime Substitute management of the Port's Pier 68 Shipyard facilities.
 Since assuming responsibility in May of 2019, Maritime staff has allocated one(1) wharfinger to primarily focussing on the day-to-day oversight and management of the facility.
 Cruise volumes are expected to increase by 41% in 2022.
 As a result of this increase in cruise business, additional maritime staff and resources will need to be deployed to ensure the high level of efficiency and business relations the Port is maintained for years to come.
-Furthermore, the substitution expands the division's ability to assign a broader range of essential duties to the position; Allows the division to hire a broader skilled candidate who is able to join the Port and immediately contribute to the maritime business needs described above; and ensure continuity of day-to-day maritime business needs, and ancillary organization projects by accounting for staff pagestions and/or unforeseen leave; reduces staff burnout.
-9357 Wharfinger Pr.
-Admin Analyst \$ 183,565 (1.00) 189,072 1.00 F&A Substitute Part of Finance reorganization for net savings 1825 Pr.
-Admin Analyst II \$ 244,280 1.00) 251,609 1.00) Executive Substitute The Port of San Francisco is requesting to upgrade the existing 1312 (Public Information Officer) position to a 9252 (Communications Specialist) to meet current and projected Port business needs.
+Furthermore, the substitution expands the division's ability to assign a broader range of essential duties to the position; Allows the division to hire a broader skilled candidate who is able to join the Port and immediately contribute to the maritime business needs described above; and ensure continuity of day-to-day maritime business needs, and ancillary organization projects by accounting for staff 9357 Wharfinger \$ 183,565 1.00 \$ 189,072 1.00 F&A Substitute Part of Finance reorganization for net savings 1824 Pr.
+Admin Analyst \$ (207,043) (1.00) (213,254) (1.00) F&A Substitute 1825 Pr.
+Admin Analyst II \$ 244,280 1.00 \$ 251,609 1.00 Executive Substitute The Port of San Francisco is requesting to upgrade the existing 1312 (Public Information Officer) position to a 9252 (Communications Specialist) to meet current and projected Port business needs.
 Over time the Port's external affairs and communications needs have grown beyond the scope of a 1312; a communications specialist will be able to ensure that all current and projected external affairs and communications needs are adequately met.
-9252 Communication Specialist \$ 191,246 1.00 \$ 196,983 1.00 Executive Substitute 1312 Public Information Officer \$ (141,596) (1.00) \$ (145,844) (1.00) F&A The Port intends to consolidate its capital and professional service contracting functions in the upcoming budget.
+9252 Communication Specialist \$ 191,246 1.00 \$ 196,983 1.00 Executive Substitute nici.
+1312 Public Information Officer \$ (141,596) (1.00) \$ (145,844) (1.00) F&A Substitute The Port intends to consolidate its capital and professional service contracting functions in the upcoming budget.
 This effort will accomplish a number of goals including enhanced internal control of the contracting process, the creation of efficiencies through combined contracting functions and cross training of staff and the ability to bring the equity and LBE expertise of the Port's Contracts and Procurement staff to bear in construction contracting.
-To support this change, Port staff proposes to upgrade the current classification of the Contracts and Procurement Manager position from an 0922 Manager I to and 0923 Manager II to reflect the increased scope and responsibility of managing additional contracting 0922 Manager I \$ (206,534) (1.00) \$ (212,730) (1.00) F&A Substitute Manager II \$ 221,712 \$ 228,364 1.00 POS SITION S SUBSTITUTION REQUESTS TOTAL \$ 193,248 \$ - \$ 199,045 \$ - RE-ASSIGNI MENT P OSITION F&A Moving a vacant 1824 from Maritime to Contract Management to meet increased demand for construction contracts.
+To support this change, Port staff proposes to upgrade the current classification of the Contracts and Procurement Manager position from an 0922 Manager I to and 0923 Manager II to reflect the increased scope and responsibility of managing additional contracting Manager I \$ (206,534) (1.00) 67 (212,730) (1.00) F&A Substitute 0923 Manager II \$ 221,712 1.00 \$ 228,364 1.00 POS SITION S UBSTITUTION REQUESTS TOTAL \$ 193,248 \$- \$ 199,045 \$- RE-ASSIGN MENT P OSITION F&A Re-assignment Moving a vacant 1824 from Maritime to Contract Management to meet increased demand for construction contracts.
 1824 Pr.
-Admin Analyst ΕQΛ Now PROJECT FUI 1.00 1.00 F&A Adding a HR Personnel Analyst to help with hiring of vacant positions (includes stimulus funded positions).
+Admin Analyst 50.4 PROJECT FU F&A New Adding a HR Personnel Analyst to help with hiring of vacant positions (includes stimulus funded positions).
 1241 HR Personnel Analyst 1.00 1.00 Executive New Project Manager to lead the Economic Recovery Initiative.
 5504 Project Manager II 1.00 1.00